BIM/Revit Integration and Lifecycle Sustainability for Touchless Faucet Systems

 4. Lifecycle Cost (LCC) and Maintenance Economics

 Beyond LCA, lifecycle cost analysis quantifies total ownership expenses—procurement, installation, maintenance, and end-of-life.
-For touchless faucets, ToF sensors and solid-state valves reduce maintenance frequency by eliminating mechanical wear points.
-Predictive analytics from connected BIM/FM systems can further extend service intervals and minimize downtime in high-traffic facilities.
+In terms of touchless faucets, Time-of-Flight cameras and Solid-State valves have minimized maintenance cycles by eliminating mechanical parts that cause wear.
+Predictive analytics offered by integrated BIM/FM systems can further optimize maintenance cycles of these fixtures in heavily trafficked buildings.

 • Reduced Maintenance: ToF sensors operate without IR calibration drift, cutting annual recalibration labor by 50–70%.